What is webstreaming?

 If you cannot attend, you may send a substitute without penalty.
 Refunds, less a $50 cancellation fee, will be made only if notice is received by September 30, 2019.
 Sponsors/Exhibitors fess are non-refundable

 I want to present at the Conference, how can I submit my presentation for review?

 If you wish to present at the Conference you may submit your presentation topic and description for review by the Legal Issues Conference Management Team.

 Continuing Legal Credits (CLEs)

-The 2017 Legal Issues Conference has been approved by the Vermont Board of Bar Overseers for 14.5 hours general credit and 0 hours ethics credits of continuing legal education (CLE).
+The 2019 Legal Issues Conference has been approved by the Vermont Board of Bar Overseers for 13.5 hours general credit and 0 hours ethics credits of continuing legal education (CLE).
+This is based on a 60 minute hour.
 Attorneys should only claim credit commensurate with the extent of their participation in the activity.